 - Practicum

 - The practicum is the final course in this program.
-Students must obtain approval from WMU in order to begin the supervised practicum experience.
+Students must obtain approval from MDE-LIO to begin the supervised practicum experience.
+MDE-LIO then will work with Western Michigan University, who will be supervising the practicum experience.

 - Students are expected to maintain a grade point average (GPA) of 3.0 overall.